-Where to obtain a puppy - it is essential to read this!
+Where to get a puppy - it is essential to read this!

 What to do:

-- Contact the Soft Coated Wheaten Terrier Club of Great Britain
+Contact the Soft-Coated Wheaten Terrier Club of Great Britain (web address on the

-Check to see if the breeder is Kennel Club Assured
+Check to see if the breeder is Kennel Club Assured (see Assured Breeder page).

 CAUTION!!
 PUPPY FARMERS and UNREPUTABLE BREEDERS

 If Mum is not there when you visit the litter - always ask 'where's mum?'